eesullivan/Java-2-Projects/README.md

 # Java-2-Projects
 #### The following projects were created by James Dizikes for CS2334
 #### I received full credit on each project but due to the academic nature of the code, it is hidden.
-The summation of all projects was with Project 3 and my output graphs are available to view in the Project 3 folder.
+However, the summation of all projects was Project 3 and my output graphs are available to view in the Project 3 folder.

 All projects were about Elementary Cellular Automatons (ECA).
 For more information about ECAs, please visit https://mathworld.wolfram.com/ElementaryCellularAutomaton.html